Gurobi/gurobi-optimods/docs/source/mods/bipartite-matching.rst

     .. group-tab:: scipy

-        When using scipy, create a sparse array as the graph adjacency matrix.
-        You also need to pass the bipartite node sets as numpy arrays.
+        When given a scipy sparse array representing the adjacency matrix of the graph, the user must also provide the two disjoint node sets as numpy arrays.
+The mod will return the adjacency matrix of the matching as a scipy sparse array.

         .. testcode:: bipartite_matching_sp